 Lesson 6: Volcanic Eruptions

-Lesson 6 will take us one week to complete.
+Lesson 6 will take us two weeks to complete.
 This lesson is about volcanic eruptions.

 What will we learn in Lesson 6?